 On your Mac:

-Click on Wi-Fi icon in the menu bar on your Mac and then select Turn off Wi-Fi.
+Click on the Wi-Fi icon in the menu bar on your Mac and then select Turn off Wi-Fi.

 Click the Bluetooth status icon in the menu bar, then select Turn Bluetooth Off.